10 Ways Access Control Helps Businesses

 With modern access control systems, there is virtually no end to the number of custom permissions and rules you can set.
 Want to limit certain employees’ access during certain hours?
 No problem.
 Restrict access to certain rooms?
 Easy.
 Even set up the system to require multiple authentication factors for some individuals, but not others?
 That can also be done.
 Access control systems give you massive depth and breadth of control and allow for a truly customized security experience.

-They Allow A Variety of Credential Types
+6. Allow A Variety of Credential Types

 Building off their nearly-infinite options for customization, access control systems also allow you to choose from a variety of different authentication factors and credential types, and even mix and match them within systems.
 Many systems (especially cloud-based) now even let users employ their smartphone to control and unlock doors, using it like any other form of access card.